Meet Mike, Securis’ New Micro-Shredder

 The Average Cost per Data Breach in the United States: $7.2 Million

-Securis: 10 Years of Focus, Expertise and Commitment to Excellence
+Securis: Almost 20 Years of Focus, Expertise and Commitment to Excellence

 Securis has always understood the critical role of IT asset disposal in the data security equation—and has consistently led the market with innovations to improve physical and logical security, including on-site shredding, real-time auditing and reporting, video monitoring and recording, access controlled facilities.